v-sbradley/bacx-pr/topics/tool-create-new-entry.md

 This field will be published as the "Feature Details" section in the release plans.

 ## Product overview
-1. Select product (dropdown)
+1. Select product (dropdown).
-2. Select owner (dropdown)
+2. Select owner (dropdown).
-3. Select release wave (dropdown_
+3. Select release wave (dropdown).
 4. Enter the product overview in the open text field.
-Remember, this uses markdown
+Remember, this uses markdown.
-5. Save
+5. Save.

 ## Release plans